kz-inx/IMDb_Scraping/readme.md

 ```python
 pip install celery
 sudo apt install redis-server
 ```
-See the install of reddis  section in the documentation at https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04 for more details.
+See the install of redis  section in the documentation at https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04 for more details.

 ```console